Al-Nassr FC (women)

+Al-Nassr Women's Football Club, commonly known as Al-Nassr Ladies (سيدات النصر), is a Saudi Arabian professional women's football club based in Riyadh.
 The club competes in the Saudi Women's Premier League, the top tier of women's football in Saudi Arabia.
-Established in 2022 as the women's section of Al-Nassr, the team has since become the most successful in the country.
-They have won three Premier League titles, one Super Cup, and the inaugural SAFF Women's Football Championship.

 History

-Al-Mamlaka era (2018–2022)
+2018–2022: Founding and Al-Mamlaka era

-In 2018, the club was founded as Al-Mamlaka Women's Football Club (فريق المملكة النسائي) by Munira Al-Hamdan and Lujain Kashgari, was based in Dammam.
-In 2019, the club participated in the first Gulf women's club Championship hosted in Saudi Arabia for the first time ever.
-With the rise of women's football, more competitions were played as the team participated in the Women's Community Football League, the first national competition for women in Saudi Arabia.
-Drawn into Group A (Dammam), the club finished as runners-up to Eastern Flames and were eliminated in the group stage.
-In 2021, the club participated in the inaugural women's championship organized by the Saudi Arabian Football Federation.
-Once again, runners-up to Eastern Flames after being tied on points but losing on goal difference, which qualified them for the final stage of the SAFF National Women's League.
+In 2018, the club was founded as Al-Mamlaka Women's Football Club (فريق المملكة النسائي) by Munira Al-Hamdan and Lujain Kashgari, and was based in Dammam.
+In 2019, Al-Mamlaka participated in the first Gulf Women's Football Championship, hosted in Saudi Arabia.
+The club participated in the Women's Community Football League, the first national competition for women in Saudi Arabia.
+The club finished as runners-up to Eastern Flames and were eliminated in the group stage.
+In 2021, Al-Mamlaka participated in the inaugural women's championship organized by the Saudi Arabian Football Federation, where they again finished runners-up behind Eastern Flames.
+The second-place finish qualified Al-Mamlaka for the final stage of the SAFF National Women's League.
 In the final stages, the team emerged victorious, winning the first official Saudi women's competition.

-Al-Nassr era (2022–present)
+2022–present: Al-Nassr era

 In September 2022, Al-Nassr acquired the team to be its women's section to participate in the inaugural 2022–23 Saudi Women's Premier League.
 On 13 October 2022, the team played its first-ever match in the 2022–23 Women's Premier League, achieving a resounding 18–0 victory over Sama to kick off their competitive record.
 The club won the inaugural edition, becoming the first-ever champions of the competition.
 In the following season, Al-Nassr won its second consecutive title, qualifying them for the inaugural 2024–25 AFC Women's Champions League, becoming the first Saudi team to participate in the competition.